Power of Attorney Solicitors

 - Advising you on how to fulfil this role and how best to manage the affairs of your loved one

-Our team is led by Nicola Finbow, Rhianna Bateson and Sarah Greene, who are experienced practitioners in this field.
+Our team is led by Nicola Finbow and Rhianna Bateson, who are experienced practitioners in this field.
 Several are members of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise.

 At every step of the process, we will provide a friendly and personal service that’s free of jargon, and will support you as closely as we can during what can be a stressful situation.